Ferrari Mondial: Mondial t

 The engine was up to 3.4 L (3405 cc) and 300 hp-metric.
 The engine was controlled by Bosch Motronic DME 2.5 (later DME 2.7) electronic engine management that integrated EFI and ignition control into a single computer unit.
 Two of these were used in the car: one for each bank of the engine.
 Engine lubrication upgraded to a dry-sump system.

 The "t" was home to other Ferrari firsts: It used power-assisted steering for the first time and had a 3-position electronically controlled suspension for a variable tradeoff between ride quality and road holding.
 It also had a standard anti-lock braking system.

 The Mondial t represented the most substantial upgrade to the Mondial model line in performance and handling since its introduction in 1980.
 The "t" offered greater performance while retaining a mid-engine layout and a practical packaging layout, and was once again, favorably received.

 The Mondial's chassis would underpin a new generation of two-seater Ferraris, right up to the Ferrari 360, but the 2+2 Mondial would end production just four and a half years later in 1993.
 However, the "t" layout of the engine and transaxle, adapted from Ferrari's Formula One cars, continues to be used in mid-engine V8 model Ferraris to date, albeit with a more sophisticated chassis.

 The company has not produced a mid-engine 2+2 car since then, leaving the 2+2 configuration to the more classic front-engine design starting with the 456 in 1992.
 Since then, the GTC4Lusso, Portofino, Roma have been additional four-seat vehicle offerings – but all of these are front-engined, leaving the Mondial t as the most recent four-seat, mid-engine, Ferrari produced.

 PPG Indy Pace Car

 A Mondial t was manufactured exclusively by Ferrari for PPG Industries to use as a pace car for the PPG Indy Car World Series.
 Built under the design of Ercole Spada at I.DE.A Institute at a cost of approximately $1 million, it was introduced at the 1989 Champion Spark Plugs 300 in Laguna Seca.

 Legacy

-With its one-of-a-kind Pininfarina derived design; everyday versatility, the Mondial has amassed a cult following of enthusiasts.
-It historically has not received widespread admiration however and is sometimes the target of derision due to what many consider the compromises (4 seats and heavier weight) Ferrari undertook creating the car in both form and function.
-Some early negative reviews for the first model, the Mondial 8, have often been repeated by derivative articles that further tarnished the Mondial image across the subsequent six iterations.

-Many current enthusiasts have welcomed the contrary views, as it has allowed the price of the model to remain relatively stable and Ferrari ownership and parts manageable, many speculate (and some lament) that it will inevitably rise significantly in value.
+The Mondial has historically been a target of derision from Ferrari enthusiasts, with many calling it one of the worst Ferraris ever made due its styling, performance and weight.
+Some enthusiasts, however, consider the car a future classic due to its low price relative to other classic Ferraris.